ro22e0/Javanaise-spring-api/README.md

 You should send on a http POST request this :

 {

     "username" : "User1",
-    "email" : User1@user.com,
+    "email" : User1@user .com,
     "password": User

 }

-This is the minimal required fields to create a user you can add 2 fields (firstname, lastname).
+This is the minimal required fields to create an user you can add 2 fields (firstname, lastname).

 To know if it works i will send something like this "Success : user created" or "Failed: cannot create user" or "Failed: some fields may be empty : mandatory field : email, password, username";